 Landing pages are a weapon of choice for businesses.

 Why?
 Because landing pages convert better and they are usually free of distraction and have one call-to-action.

 Compare this with a potential customer visiting your blog, viewing your content, your sidebar, your pop-ups, and any of the other barriers that stop them from opting into your list.

 And the more landing pages you have, the better at capturing leads.
-Businesses with more than 40 landing pages get 12 times more leads than those with 5 or fewer.

 The best types of video to have on your landing pages are explainer types.
 These are videos that explain the product or service, making the buyer’s journey shorter.